aiofc-nx/hl8-saas-platform-turborepo/forks/hybrid-archi/README.md

 export class Order extends BaseEntity {
   // ✅ 好的做法
   private _status: OrderStatus;

   cancel(): void {
     if (this._status !== OrderStatus.Pending) {
-      throw new Error('Only pending orders can be cancelled');
+      throw new Error("Only pending orders can be cancelled");
     }
     this._status = OrderStatus.Cancelled;
   }

   // ❌ 不好的做法
   set status(value: OrderStatus) {
     this._status = value;